Maggi: Recent history

+The merger of Nestlé and Maggi took place over a period of several years and with the help of a specially created company called SOPAD (Société de produits alimentaires et diététiques).
+Completely different product ranges and distribution mechanisms had to be reconciled but ultimately proved complementary.

+As a new production site in Germany (in addition to Singen/Hohentwiel), Lüdinghausen in Münsterland was put into operation in 1964.
+In 1992, a production site was opened in Teutschenthal near Halle (Saale).

+In 2002, Nestlé sold the Maggi site in Kemptthal, together with the flavouring production, to Givaudan.

+Marketing

 By 2020, as part of the Simply Good initiative, the domestic Maggi range is to be geared more towards well-known and healthier ingredients and the salt content to be reduced.

 Products

 Cube

 The bouillon cube or Maggi cube is a meat substitute product that was introduced in 1908.

 In Germany, Cameroon, Côte d'Ivoire, Bénin, Gambia, Sénégal, Guinea, Nigeria, Ghana, Burkina Faso, Togo, Sierra Leone, Liberia, Mali, Niger, and Mauritania and parts of the Middle East, Maggi cubes are an integral part of the local cuisine.
 In Haiti and throughout Latin America, Maggi products, especially bouillon cubes, are widely sold with some repackaging to reflect local terminology.
-In the German, Dutch, and Danish languages, lovage has come to be known as Maggi herb (Ger.
-Maggikraut, Du. maggikruid or maggiplant, Da. maggiurt), because it tastes similar to Maggi sauce, although lovage is not present in the sauce.

 Seasoning sauce

-In Mexico, German-speaking countries, the Netherlands, the Czech Republic, Slovenia, Poland and France, "Maggi" is still synonymous with Maggi-Würze (Maggi seasoning sauce), a dark, soy sauce-type hydrolysed vegetable protein-based condiment sauce.
-In Spain and Mexico, it is sold under the name Jugo Maggi.
-There are a total of nine different formulations, which differ between nations and/or regions.
+In Mexico, German-speaking countries, the Netherlands, the Czech Republic, Slovakia, Slovenia, Poland and France, "Maggi" is still synonymous with Maggi-Würze (Maggi seasoning sauce), a dark, soy sauce-type hydrolysed vegetable protein-based condiment sauce.
+In Spain it is sold as Caldo Maggi, and in Mexico it is sold under the name Jugo Maggi.

+There are a total of nine different formulations, which differ between nations and/or regions: